AryehMischel/WebXRLayers-Playground/README.md

 A demo showcasing the use of WebXR Layers in concert with Compressed GPU Textures. <BR>
-In the [demo](https://webxrlayers.onrender.com), I am directly downloading the compressed GPU texture data (ASTC_8x8) <BR> and using it to create the stereo WebXRCubeLayer's.
+In the [demo](https://webxrlayers.onrender.com), I am directly downloading the compressed GPU texture data (ASTC_8x8) <BR> and using it to create the stereo WebXRCubeLayer's. .When I have the time I will eventually write a blog post documenting the steps I've taken and the things I've learned.
+However, if anyone wants to learn more about these subjects all they need to do is follow the incredible work of Don Mccurdy ->  https://github.com/donmccurdy  -> https://www.donmccurdy.com/2024/02/11/web-texture-formats/